 You spend time and money generating leads, but not every lead is immediately ready to buy what you’re selling.
-To maximize sales and convert as many leads as possible you have to nurture your leads and you have to automate the process.
+To maximize sales and convert as many leads as possible, you have to nurture your leads and automate the process.

 That’s where drip email marketing comes into play.

 A drip email marketing campaign is a sequence of automated email messages set up to target a particular audience, at a specific stage of your sales cycle, with the precise objective of moving the recipient to the next stage.

 Drip email campaigns use behavioral emails that allow you to stay in touch with your prospects by feeding them the right information based on their demography or actions (hence the name behavioral emails).

 The frequency of drip emails (the time gap between successive emails) can be pre-designated or triggered to respond to the actions leads take on the emails or website.
 Drips result in better conversions.